razrLeLe/fastwalk/README.md

 ### Introduction

-This repository provides a multi-thread implementation of node2vec random walk, and with alias table based on LRU cache, it can process with limited memory usage, so that walking through a giant graph on a single machine can be possible.
+This repository provides a multi-thread implementation of node2vec random walk, with alias table based on LRU cache, it can process with limited memory usage, so that walking through a giant graph on a single machine can be possible.

 Tested for a graph that contains 23 thousand nodes and 23 million edges, with parameter